chriscauley/intro-to-django/README.md

 Bonus 3rd party app: sorl.thumbnail
 --------

-The following is how you install sorl.
-It's already been done in the background, but I'm leaving it here for reference.

-* Add `sorl-thumbnail==11.12` to `requirements.txt`.

-* Run `$ sudo pip install -r requirements.txt`.
+I've already installed a thumbnail library, but it needs to be added to your project.

 * Add `sorl.thumbnail` to `INSTALLED_APPS` in the settings file.